wordsforthewise/nate-g/_posts/2016-06-15-glassdoor-analysis.md

 ![trend looks bad](/images/pearson rating trend.png){: .center-image}
 The rating trend is steadily downward.

-Only 25% of people from the company approve of the CEO, and only
+Only 25% of people from the company approve of the CEO, and only 36% recommend working there to a friend.
+Yikes!